-• Wyandotte Public Health Initiative: A partnership to increase testing, tracing and wraparound services for vulnerable populations in Wyandotte County, engaging trusted, community-based organizations to increase access to testing in Black and Latinx communities and provide assistance to those individuals who test positive for COVID-19 or have been exposed to the virus.
-Led by Wyandotte County Health Department.
+Wyandotte Public Health Initiative: A partnership to increase testing, contact tracing and wraparound services for vulnerable populations in Wyandotte County, engaging trusted, community-based organizations to increase access to testing in Black and Latinx communities and provide assistance to those individuals who test positive for COVID-19 or have been exposed to the virus.
+Led by the Wyandotte County Health Department.
 Awarded \$750,000.

-- Regional Eviction and Foreclosure Prevention Strategy: A regional partnership involving legal, social service and community coordinating agencies in a comprehensive and connected strategy to prevent evictions and foreclosures, including financial assistance, legal representation, case management, landlord and lender negotiations, housing location services and other essential support systems.
+Regional Eviction and Foreclosure Prevention Strategy: A regional partnership involving legal, social service and community coordinating agencies in a comprehensive and connected strategy to prevent evictions and foreclosures, including financial assistance, legal representation, case management, landlord and lender negotiations, housing location services and other essential support systems.
+Key partners included Legal Aid of Western Missouri, Heartland Center for Jobs and Freedom, Kansas Legal Services and UMKC Law School.
 Coordinated by United Way of Greater Kansas City.
-Awarded \$1 million. - KC Regional Public Health Action Agenda: A multi-faceted regional strategy developed by area public health directors to augment local coronavirus response efforts, including COVID-19 testing teams focusing on highly impacted communities, at-risk individuals and essential workers; emergency support for individuals affected by COVID-19; prevention and outreach activities focusing on targeted communities; and assisting local community services agencies with the purchase of personal protective equipment for workers and clients.
+Awarded \$1 million.

+KC Regional Public Health Action Agenda: A multi-faceted regional strategy developed by area public health directors to augment local coronavirus response efforts, including COVID-19 testing teams focusing on highly impacted communities, at-risk individuals and essential workers; emergency support for individuals affected by COVID-19; prevention and outreach activities focusing on targeted communities; and assisting local community services agencies with the purchase of personal protective equipment for workers and clients.
 Coordinated by the Mid-America Regional Council.
+Awarded \$500,000.

-Awarded \$500,000. - Digital Access Coalition: A regional partnership to broaden digital access and support systems to enhance economic opportunity and remote learning support systems in targeted communities, including providing technology, training, internet connections to support education, telehealth, access to resources and employment.
-Partners include Literacy KC, SchoolSmart KC, PCs for People, Mid-America Assistance Coalition and Kansas City Public Library.
-Awarded \$751,530. - Childcare and Out-of-School Support Collaborative: A collaborative of community service agencies to provide safe, supervised learning environments for students who are not able to attend school in person.
+Digital Access Coalition: A regional partnership to broaden digital access and support systems to enhance economic opportunity and remote learning support systems in targeted communities, including providing technology, training, internet connections to support education, telehealth, access to resources and employment.
+Partners include Literacy KC, School Smart KC, PCs for People, Mid-America Assistance Coalition and the Kansas City Public Library.
+Awarded \$751,530.

+Childcare and Out-of-School Support Collaborative: A collaborative of community service agencies to provide safe, supervised learning environments for students who are not able to attend school in person.
 Coordinated by Turn The Page KC in partnership with Boys & Girls Clubs of Greater Kansas City, YMCA of Greater Kansas City, Camp Fire Heartland, The Upper Room and the school districts of Kansas City, Center and Hickman Mills in Missouri, Kansas City Charter Schools and the Kansas City, Kansas, Public Schools.
 Awarded \$1.2 million.

 The fund was highly successful in leveraging public and other funds.
-Many of the fund investments, particularly those that were part of broad community collaboratives, were an important impetus for attracting and coordinating other funds, notably from public organizations administering CARES Act resources.
+Many of the fund investments, particularly those that were part of broad community collaboratives, were an important impetus for attracting and coordinating other funds, notably from public organizations administering federal CARES Act resources.
 The investment in collaborative initiatives has also created the capacity to more effectively deploy subsequent public appropriations and positions the region well for future stimulus programs.